rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="adca">✅ ADCA – Advance Diploma in Computer Application (Skill Course, Oct 2024)</span>

-I successfully completed the **ADCA** through the same trusted **Skill Course** online e-learning platform, guided under the expert mentorship of **Mr. Satish Dhawale Sir**, the *Founder & CEO, Skill Course*, who designed the curriculum to bridge academic learning with real-world industry needs.
+I successfully completed the **ADCA (Advanced Diploma in Computer Applications)** through the trusted **Skill Course** e-learning platform, under the expert mentorship of **Mr. Satish Dhawale Sir**, *Founder & CEO, Skill Course*, who designed the curriculum to align with real-world industry needs.
-This professional **Advance Diploma in Computer Applications (ADCA)** certificate marks a major milestone in broadening and deepening my technical and practical software skills.

-This extensive program provided me with well-rounded knowledge across multiple essential areas, including **operating systems, computer fundamentals**, and core Microsoft Office applications like **MS Word, Excel, PowerPoint, Access, Outlook**, and **Publisher** — all crucial tools for everyday professional productivity.
+This professional diploma marked a key milestone in expanding my **technical and practical software skills**, covering a wide range of essential topics including **computer fundamentals**, **operating systems**, and Microsoft Office tools like **Word, Excel, PowerPoint, Access, Outlook**, and **Publisher**.

-The course also included advanced accounting software training with **Tally Prime** and cloud-based spreadsheets using **Google Sheets**, boosting my efficiency and accuracy in data handling and financial tasks.
+The program also included **Tally Prime with GST** and **Google Sheets** for accounting and data management, enhancing my efficiency and accuracy in financial and business operations.

-Beyond office and accounting applications, I expanded my capabilities into the realm of **web development** and **automation** by gaining practical exposure to **HTML, CSS, JavaScript**, **Computer Hardware Maintenance** and **VBA (Visual Basic for Applications)**.
-These skills have enabled me to design responsive, user-focused interfaces and automate repetitive tasks — essential abilities for working smart in any modern business environment.
+Additionally, I gained hands-on experience in **HTML, CSS, JavaScript**, **Computer Hardware Maintenance**, and **VBA (Visual Basic for Applications)** — enabling me to design interactive interfaces and automate workflows.

-Completing this comprehensive diploma in **October 2024** has empowered me to work confidently across diverse domains — from smooth office operations and detailed MIS reporting to practical accounting and basic web design — making me a versatile professional ready to take on multi-faceted roles in today’s fast-paced digital world.
+Completing this diploma in **October 2024** has made me a **versatile professional**, capable of handling office operations, MIS reporting, accounting, and basic web design in today’s dynamic digital environment.

 ![ADCA Certificate](ADCA.png)